Chapter 1. About OpenShift Lightspeed

 1.1.1.
 About product coverage

-Red Hat OpenShift Lightspeed generates responses based on the content from the OpenShift Container Platform product documentation.
+Red Hat OpenShift Lightspeed provides answers to questions by generating responses derived directly from official OpenShift Container Platform documentation.

 1.1.1.1.
 Product exceptions